Our courses are designed to help you to fully participate in health and safety at the workplace so you can prevent injury, illness, disease and death.

 In this course participants will:

-- Learn about common health effects from MSI injuries.
+- Learn about common health effects from musculoskeletal injuries (MSI);

 Audience: OH&S Committee Members, Managers, Worker Representatives and Supervisors.